 Viber is a free and secure call and text messaging application that’s quickly growing in popularity.

 - Text, call, or video chat with your customers.

 - Create group chats to stay in touch with an unlimited amount of users in your community.

 - Use chat extensions to add music, GIFs, videos, events, and more to your chat.

 As for their security, your information and messages are encrypted.
 So no one else, including other Viber users, can read your messages.

 Another layer of security they’ve added is verifying the identity of whom you’re chatting with by using secret keys.
-This means you’ll never have to worry about who’s on the other end (because you’ll know exactly who that is).
+This means you won’t have to worry about who’s on the other end.

 Viber also lets you make voice calls both domestically and internationally.
 You simply buy credits or a calling plan that lets you pay-as-you-go.